-3.1 Identifying vulnerability:
+3.1 Identifying vulnerability

-In Brighton & Hove there is fairly frequent incidence of anti social people becoming involved with a tenant or occupant and then over time the premises becomes associated with serious nuisance and other criminal activity.
+In Brighton & Hove there is fairly frequent incidence of drug suppliers becoming involved with a tenant or occupant and then over time the property or premises becomes associated with drug supply, misuse and other criminal activity.
 In these circumstances the original tenant/occupant effectively loses control of their home and becomes a victim of circumstance.
-The perpetrators target vulnerable individuals they can manipulate through intimidation, threats of violence and actual violence.
+The perpetrators target vulnerable individuals they can manipulate through supply of drugs, intimidation, threats of violence and actual violence.
 In a small number of cases there may be children living on such premises.
-It is essential that the Police or the Local Authority advise Social Services and other relevant agencies immediately if children or vulnerable adults are identified in the property.
+It is essential that the Police or the Local Authority advise Social Services immediately if vulnerable adults or children are identified in the property.

-- Vulnerable individuals in this circumstance are as much a victim as the wider community and if they meet certain criteria they should be treated as such. - It is essential that robust contingency planning is put into place to ensure that homelessness is prevented for anyone who is vulnerable or has children - Criteria are set out below as a guide, but vulnerability should not be decided on the basis of how many criteria they meet it should be a multi agency decision based on individual circumstances.
+- Vulnerable individuals in this circumstance are as much a victim as the wider community and if they meet certain criteria they should be treated as such. - Criteria are set out below as a guide, however vulnerability should not be decided on the basis of how many criteria they meet, it should be a multi agency decision based on individual circumstances.

-3.2 Vulnerability guidelines:
+3.2 Vulnerability guidelines

-These categories should be used to guide decision building process and establishing a profile of the case and vulnerable status.
+These categories should be used to guide the decision making process and establish vulnerable status.